Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Conclusions and Future work

 \section{Conclusions and Future work}

 We proposed three automated systems to detect pathological slowing in EEG.
 Slowing can be detected on the channel-, segment-, and EEG-level.
 We evaluated the proposed systems on datasets from TUH, NNI, Fortis, NUH (only channel- and segment-level), and LTMGH (only EEG-level).
-The SDLS yielded the best overall classification results (excluding LTMGH): LOIO CV mean BAC of 71.9\%, 75.5\%, and 82.0\%, for the channel-, segment- and EEG-level classification, respectively, and LOSO CV mean BAC of 73.6\%, 77.2\%, and 81.8\%, for the channel-, segment-, and EEG-level classification, respectively.
-The ULS and SSLS approach the EEG-level performance of the SDLS with a BAC of 82\% for LOSO CV, but underperform in other situations.
+The DLDS yielded the best overall classification results (excluding LTMGH): LOIO CV mean BAC of 71.9\%, 75.5\%, and 82.0\%, for the channel-, segment- and EEG-level classification, respectively, and LOSO CV mean BAC of 73.6\%, 77.2\%, and 81.8\%, for the channel-, segment-, and EEG-level classification, respectively.
+The TDS and SLDS approach the EEG-level performance of the DLDS with a BAC of 82\% for LOSO CV, but underperform in other situations.

-The channel and segment-level performance of the SDLS has an LOIO CV mean BAC of 71.9\% and 77.2\%, which is similar to the channel and segment IRA of the expert, which stands at 72.4\% and 82\%, respectively.
-This suggests that the SDLS system can detect EEG slowing channel- and segment-wise on par with a human expert.
+The channel and segment-level performance of the DLDS has an LOIO CV mean BAC of 71.9\% and 77.2\%, which is similar to the channel and segment IRA of the expert, which stands at 72.4\% and 82\%, respectively.
+This suggests that the DLDS system can detect EEG slowing channel- and segment-wise on par with a human expert.
 Similarly, the EEG-level results for the three systems are comparable to human experts as it lies within the range of the inter-rater agreement of 80\% for detecting IED patterns in EEG \cite{noe2020most}.
 At present, there are no similar inter-rater agreement studies for EEG slowing, which would be a more relevant benchmark for automated detection of EEG slowing.

 To gain more insights into the automated detection of EEG slowing, we developed and assessed the histogram-based features of the EEGs.
 By defining the percentage of slowing and normal background, we deployed a threshold-based EEG-level classification method that yields decent accuracy.
-Moreover, we define the four degrees of slowing based on duration and spatial extent of EEG slowing and visualize the various EEG slowing on the scalp.
-The various degrees of slowing can provide helpful information for diagnostic purposes.
+Moreover, we also define the four degrees of slowing, to illustrate that our systems can provide detailed information about slowing in the EEG, which can assist the EEG reviewing process.
+We distinguish four degrees of EEG slowing depending on the duration and spatial extent of the slowing, following definitions from the clinical literature.
+This allows us to visualize the various type of EEG slowing on the scalp, which may provide helpful information for diagnostic purposes in the future.
+The DLDS can evaluate a 30-minute EEG in around 4s, allowing real-time clinical applications such as continuous ICU monitoring, brain surgery, and anesthesia monitoring \cite{swisher2015baseline, hutt2018suppression}.